evefancom/evefan/gateway/architecture.md

-# Evefan Architecture
+# OpenInt Gateway Architecture

-Evefan is architected to scale horizontally on Cloudflare Gateways.
+OpenInt Gateway is architected to scale horizontally on Cloudflare Gateways.
 It has been tested at 300 events per second over a sustained period of time achieving 99.999% delivery rate.

-Evefan consists of several key components:
+OpenInt Gateway consists of several key components:

 1. Gateway Router
 2. Durable Objects for Batching and Error Tracking